rthalley/dnspython/doc/message-edns.rst

 EDNS allows for larger messages and also provides an extension mechanism for the protocol.
 EDNS *options* are typed data, and are treated much like Rdata.
-For example, if dnsython encouters the EDNS ``ECS`` option code when parsing a DNS wire format message, it will create a ``dns.edns.ECSOption`` object to represent it.
+For example, if dnsython encounters the EDNS ``ECS`` option code when parsing a DNS wire format message, it will create a ``dns.edns.ECSOption`` object to represent it.